elliot-drew/structural-bioinf-workshop/workshop_ngl.md

 Run the analysis for both complexes separately.
 On the results page you will be given a value for the affinity.
 Remember that a lower Kd, the dissociation constant, indicates a higher affinity of the ligand for the protein.
-However, this website gives the result as -log10(Kd), which means higher affinity is indicated by a higher score.12.
+However, this website gives the result as -log10(Kd), which means higher affinity is indicated by a higher score.

+### Step 11

 Compare the values you get for both complexes.
 Does this support the idea hormone binding of albumin is a potential factor in the decreased effectiveness of dexamethasone in male patients?